This note was originally published in draft form before Gavi’s March 2019 board retreat. You can view the original draft version here.

 Ongoing process-related issues, as well as gaps in communication regarding delayed timelines, also contribute to frequent disbursement and implementation delays.
 In Uganda, for example, the 2016 FCE Annual Dissemination Report projected that disbursement delays (and lack of clear communication about the delays) would result in temporary cessation of HSS-funded activities due to HSS funding gaps.
 Gavi HSS support has also, in some instances, supplanted domestic financing for operational costs, meaning that disbursement delays can hinder service delivery.
 These frequent changes and lack of clear indicators of success also make it difficult to monitor the impact of HSS investments over time.
 For example, the supply chain performance and civil society engagement indicators’ 2020 targets were only developed at the end of 2018, with no 2015 baseline available for the civil society engagement indicator.
 And while the introduction of Grant Performance Frameworks and the Program Support Rationale template may eventually provide a clearer window into the impact of HSS investments, subnational indicators feature in less than half of the 56 countries’ active HSS grants.

 As Gavi doubles down on its aim to reach the “fifth child,” it will have to do so in the context of increasingly fragile and weak governance settings.
 Country-level challenges affect all aspects of the health system; according to WHO, there is a global shortfall in excess of four million health workers and only 11 percent of African country governments adequately allocate resources for health in national budgets.
-Gavi is built on the reality that one actor alone cannot singlehandedly address a problem of this scale; in these cases, nongovernmental actors may be more able to support interventions.

 Recommendations for Gavi’s Future Approach

 1. Increase clarity, focus, and relevance by reframing Gavi investments as Vaccine Delivery Support